cardillan/mindcode/SYNTAX-3-STATEMENTS.markdown

 This is the exact same conditional expression as the first `if` statement above, written on one line.

-## Case/When Expressions
+## Case Expressions

-Case/when is another way of writing conditionals.
-Use case/when when you need to test a value against multiple different alternatives:
+Case expression is another way of writing conditionals.
+Use case expression when you need to test a value against multiple different alternatives:

 ```
 next_action = case num_enemies